SimformSolutionsPvtLtd/react-native-dynamic-shimmer/README.md

 ---

-This package offers an efficient Skeleton component wrapper for React Native apps, enabling you to effortlessly show loading placeholders (shimmer effects) while data is being retrieved.
+This package offers an efficient Shimmer component wrapper for React Native apps, enabling you to effortlessly show loading placeholders (shimmer effects) while data is being retrieved.

-The Skeleton component can be used with any view, including text, images, and custom components, ensuring a smooth loading experience.
+The Shimmer component can be used with any view, including text, images, and custom components, ensuring a smooth loading experience.

 ---